Skip advert

 Is it good to drive on long journeys?

 Absolutely.
-As we mentioned above, the Q6 e-tron is an excellent cruiser thanks to its quiet motors, vault-like interior and smooth suspension.
+As we mentioned above, the Q6 e-tron is an excellent cruiser thanks to its quiet motors, vault-like interior and relatively smooth suspension.
 There’s minimal wind noise, and if you do encounter motorway traffic, the lack of gears and smooth power delivery also mean repeatedly slowing down and speeding up is less of a chore.
+Especially when most drivers will choose for the adaptive cruise control to do this for them.

 Is it good to drive on B-roads?

-We’ve only driven it on smooth Spanish roads so far, but the Q6 e-tron doesn’t really feel like it was designed to attack a country lane – you’ll be better off with a Porsche Macan Electric if that’s what you’re after.
+While we first drove the Q6 e-tron on smooth Spanish roads so far, we’ve now been able to get behind the wheel on the lanes around Bedfordshire.
+This confirmed our suspicions that the Q6 e-tron doesn’t really feel like it was designed to attack a B-road – you’ll be better off with a Porsche Macan Electric if that’s what you’re after.
 The Q6 e-tron is accurate and planted enough, but you can feel the fact it weighs 2.3 tonnes and there’s not much feedback to reward or engage the driver.
+In fact, its stature means it feels rather similar to one of Audi’s Allroad estate models in character.

 Advertisement - Article continues below